BIGRICEgo/rsRNAQuant/README.md

         cd data/test/
         tar -xJvf test.tar.xz
         ```
-    -  The test sample results are included in the rsRNAQuant package.
-You can find them in the file `Sample_test_results.tar.xz` under `rsRNAQuant/results/`, which can be extracted to view the outputs.
+    -  The test sample results are included in the rSEEK package.
+You can find them in the file `Sample_test_results.tar.xz` under `rSEEK/results/`, which can be extracted to view the outputs.

 ---